 1.40 – grandma back to bed, me too 4.20 – awake

-I know, seems surreal at first sight but unfortunately, that is what we all have to deal with for a while.
+I know, seems surreal at first sight but this is what we all have to deal with for some time.

 Some of us, who were lucky enough to have multiples, even twice as much!